-authorised action or document, for chapter 11, part 2, see section 208.
+authorised action or document, for chapter 11, part 2, see section 167.

-body corporate debt means a following amount owed by a lot owner to the body corporate-
+body corporate debt means a following amount owed by an owner of a lot to the body corporate-

 - (a) a contribution or instalment of a contribution; - (b) a penalty for not paying a contribution or instalment of a contribution by the date for payment; - (c) another amount associated with the ownership of a lot.